 14. Bora Bora, French Polynesia

-Bora Bora is known as a luxurious tropical getaway.
-It's a superb place for honeymoons or relaxing trips because of its clear blue water, bungalows that sit over the water, and plentiful green scenery.
-If you go, be sure to swim and dive in the clear lagoon.
-You’ll like the scenery.
+Bora Bora is a luxurious tropical getaway.
+It's great for honeymoons or relaxing trips.
+The clear blue water, overwater bungalows, and green scenery make it special.
+If you go, swim and dive in the lagoon.
+You'll love the views.

-The island itself is a mix of rich, green hills and bright flowers.
-Palm trees hang over the beaches, providing plenty of shade.
+The island has lush green hills and bright flowers.
+Palm trees lean over sandy beaches.
+They give good shade.

 15. Galápagos Islands, Ecuador